jclay/bootstrap-notify-gem/README.md

-# BootstrapNotify - Rails notifications made easy.
+# Bootstrap Notify - Rails notifications made easy.

-**BootstrapNotify** aims to be a simple notification system that you can easily drop into your rails project for nice looking notify flashes.
+**BootstrapNotify** aims to be a simple notification system that you can easily drop into your Rails project for nice looking notify flashes.
 BootstrapNotify is based off of bootstrap-notify by user goodybag http://goodybag.github.com/bootstrap-notify/

 You can see a demo at: